stewarthines/Markdown/readme.md

 Hi, I created this repo as an example of what Markdown can do.
 See the *markdown.md* file to see a full feature / style guide.
 If you're interested you might read the specs over at [The Daring Fireball](http://daringfireball.net/projects/markdown/syntax/ "Daring Fireball").
 I'll be updating this file with ways you can implement markdown in your everyday life to make it better.
-If you decide that you just can't live with out markdown here's a list of apps to use in your adventures:
+If you decide that you just can't live with out markdown here's a list of apps (That i have personally used markdown in) to use in your adventures:

 |  **App:**  |  **Platform:**  |  **Cost:**  |
 |:---------:|:--------------:|----------:|